-Parade canceled after ‘destructive devices’ found in home
+Parade canceled after ‘destructive devices’ found near route

 SOUTH PLAINFIELD, N.J.
-(AP) — Authorities have canceled a Labor Day parade that New Jersey’s governor was supposed to attend because they found “destructive devices” in a home near the parade route.
+(AP) — Authorities have canceled a Labor Day parade that New Jersey’s governor was supposed to attend because they found “destructive devices” near the parade route.

 Middlesex County prosecutors and police say 55-year-old Thomas Kaiser, of South Plainfield, was charged with possession of a destructive device for an unlawful purpose.

 Authorities said a suspicious package with a destructive device left at a bar in Sea Bright led them to Kaiser’s home.
-Other devices were found there.
+Other devices were found near the home.
 Authorities did not say what the devices were.

 The home is near the start of the South Plainfield Labor Day parade, so the event was canceled.
 Gov. Phil Murphy and First Lady Tammy Murphy were set to participate.

-Note: This story has been corrected to show the devices were found near home, not in the home.